-The healing phase of implant placement is typically 4 – 6 months, where the implant threads become tightly connected to the surrounding bone.
+The healing phase of implant placement is typically 4 – 6 months, where your surrounding bone grows into the implant grooves and becomes tightly connected.
 This is called osseointegration.
 The goal is to have your implant integrate or connect tightly with your bone and this can only be done without disturbance.
 When your implant has successfully connected with the bone, you will be able to chew a normal diet.

 There will be a metal healing button protruding from your gums.
 Stitches are placed in a specific, precise way to hold in your bone graft and allow your gums to heal beautifully.